-Mohsen Fakhrizadeh assassinated using robot machine gun
+Mohsen Fakhrizadeh assassinated with robot machine gun

 Occurred: November 2020

-Mohsen Fakhrizadeh, the head of Iran's nuclear programme, was assassinated by a remote-controlled machine gun as he was being driven from Tehran to his weekend villa in Absard.
-The first known autonomous assassination, the attack prompted politicians, activists and others to voice their fears about the nature and use of lethal autonomous weapons.
+Mohsen Fakhrizadeh was assassinated by a remote-controlled, AI-powered machine gun as he was driven from Tehran to his weekend villa in Absard, raising concerns about autonomous weapons.

-The New York Times later published a report confirming that Fakhrizadeh was assassinated using a modified Belgian FN Mag machine gun incorporating robotics and varous forms of artificial intelligence, including facial recognition.
-According to the Times, the attack was controlled by a Mossad team operating in a command centre outside Iran.
+The New York Times later published a report confirming that Fakhrizadeh was assassinated using a modified Belgian FN Mag machine gun incorporating robotics and various forms of artificial intelligence, including facial recognition.

 Operator: Mossad